As of today, my husband and I have been married for 25 years. When people hear how long we’ve been married, I get one of two possible responses:

 2. Maintain a balance.

-Being independent doesn’t mean being alone all of the time, though, just as marriage shouldn’t mean being together all of the time.
+The second of my secrets of a successful marriage is to maintain a balance.
+While staying independent is important, it doesn’t mean being alone all of the time, just as marriage shouldn’t mean being together all of the time.
 We’ve found a balance that works for both of us.
 We pursue our own interests but spend quality time together as well.

 For us, that quality time tends to involve travel, but it could be anything you both enjoy: gardening, or attending a ball game or a carnival or going out to dinner together.
 Many couples have regular “date nights.”
 When our kids were little, we went away without them for a long weekend about once a year.
 We felt it was important to prevent us from losing sight of each other.